HMCS Cartier: World War II

 During World War II, CGS Cartier was formally commissioned into the RCN on 18 September 1939, becoming HMCS Cartier.
 HMCS Cartier became a training ship and then an armed coastal patrol ship before returning to training duties.
 As a training ship, her hydrographic survey instrumentation saw use in educating officers and crew for Advanced Navigation and Naval Mine Avoidance Navigation.

 On 9 December 1941, HMCS Cartier was renamed HMCS Charny, likely to avoid confusion with the French-language naval reserve unit in Montreal, NCSM Cartier.
 By special dispensation of the Dominion Government, she was given the rare honour of being allowed to continue to fly her commissioning pennant that she received as HMCS Cartier.
 From this time on, Charny was used as a training vessel and research vessel.
-She received two Mentioned in Despatches (MID), and was entitled to paint two Oak Leaves on her funnels.
-The MIDs were received for her assistance in radar research as a target and tracking vessel.
-At various times, she was fitted with temporary Radar Sets and advanced communication gear, but only for testing purposes.
+She was twice mentioned in despatches (MID), and was entitled to paint two oak leaves on her funnels.
+The MIDs were for her assistance in radar research as a target and tracking vessel.
+At various times, she was fitted with temporary radar sets and advanced communication gear, but only for testing purposes.

 Upon being paid off, Charny was no longer considered viable, and she was deemed surplus.
 In 1957, she was scuttled as a derelict, offshore of Sydney, Nova Scotia.